tunsy-dev/yelp-camp/README.md

 #### Features to be added:
 •	Map overlay to specify click to zoom on map.

+•	Enable sorting of the campgrounds by rating.

 •	Rating of campground is currently generated through a function I wrote in the seeds file when seeding the database.
 This feature needs to be added still so that the rating comes from the mean of the reviews.

 •	User Profile Page.